theias/ias_package_shell/README.md

 # Usage

-You can run it by cloning the repo and installing the dependencies as per the "Running".
+You can run it by cloning the repo and installing the dependencies as per "Running".
 You can build and install as per "Building a Package".

 ## Running